Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

   **EXPORTED_WORLD_WRITABLE**
     Exporting world writable sysfs/debugfs files is usually a bad thing.
     When done arbitrarily they can introduce serious security bugs.
-    In the past, some of the debugfs vulnerabilities would seemingly allow any local user to write arbitrary values into device registers - a situation from which little good can be expected to emerge.
+    In the woke past, some of the woke debugfs vulnerabilities would seemingly allow any local user to write arbitrary values into device registers - a situation from which little good can be expected to emerge.